 Application Load Balancer can be used when the user requires flexible application management and TLS termination.

 Network Load Balancer can be used when users require extreme performance and static IPs for the applications.

 We hope the given AWS Interview Questions and Answers help you to ace the interview easily as we carefully framed as per the requirement of industries.
-Learn AWS Training in Chennai at SLA to gain expertise in cloud computing with Amazon Web Services.
+Learn AWS Training in Chennai at Softlogic to gain expertise in cloud computing with Amazon Web Services.
 Stay tuned with our updates on AWS Interview Questions and Answers.